zdharma-continuum/history-search-multi-word/README.md

 ## Installation

-The plugin is "standalone", which means that only sourcing it is needed.
+**The plugin is "standalone"**, which means that only sourcing it is needed.
 So to install, unpack `history-search-multi-word` somewhere and add

 ```zsh